Pre-law

 Questions?

-If you have any pre-law questions, we encourage you to come to the Pre-law Drop-in hour, which takes place every Tuesday from 3-4pm in the Stearns Career Studio.
-You can sign up on Nuworks for the session(s) you plan to attend.
+If you have any pre-law questions, we encourage you to come to the Pre-law Drop-in hour, which takes place virtually on Tuesdays from 3-4pm.
+Sign up on Nuworks to receive the zoom link.